TavaresLuc/React-Examples/README.md

-# This repository was created for the only purpose of studis in React.
+# This repository was created for the only purpose of studies in React.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).